tuitui0415/Final-Project/README.md

   * `Snapshot` Saves the current state of filtered data for later review.
     * `Y-Axis Lock ` Locks the maximum value of the Y-axis for consistent comparisons across data snapshots.
 Click the “Unlock Y-Axis” button to unlock the Y-axis.
     * `Clear Snapshots ` Deletes all saved snapshots.
   * `Interactive Legend` Allows filtering data by category through an interactive legend.
+Scroll down to browse all genres.

 * `Game Categories` Displays a scatter plot dynamically updated based on deeper data.
   * `close` Back to the Main Chart